Home» Gadgets» Mobiles» Infinix Note 60 Series Launched: Nepal’s Most Unique Mid-Range Phone

 When it comes to endurance, both phones pack a massive 6500mAh battery.
 Interestingly, Infinix is also claiming an industry-first “Battery Self-Healing” technology, which reportedly restores 1% of battery health every 200 charging cycles.
 While that sounds impressive on paper, I’m personally a bit skeptical about how effective this will be in real-world use.

 That said, the charging setup is genuinely impressive with support for 90W wired charging and 30W wireless charging.
 However, the Note 60 has to settle for 45W wired charging.
-Also, you will need an Infinix MagCharge phone case to enjoy the full 30W fast wireless charging.
+Also, you will need an Infinix MagCharge phone case, which is included in the package, to enjoy wireless charging without having to find that perfect charging spot.

 The Note 60 series runs on XOS 16 based on Android 16.
 Moreover, Infinix has promised three major Android updates along with five years of security patches, which is a decent level of software support for this segment.